nginxinc/nginx-gateway-fabric/conformance/README.md

-undo-manifests-update          Undo the changes in the manifest files uninstall-nkg                  Uninstall NKG on configured kind cluster and undo manifest changes update-go-modules              Update the gateway-api go modules to latest main version
+undo-manifests-update          Undo the changes in the manifest files uninstall-nkg                  Uninstall NKG on configured kind cluster and undo manifest changes update-go-modules              Update the gateway-api go modules to latest main version update-nkg-manifest            Update the NKG deployment manifest image name and imagePullPolicy
 ```

 **Note:** The following variables are configurable when running the below `make` commands: